 Anthony Joshua, British heavyweight champion boxer, injured in fatal Nigeria car crash

-British heavyweight boxer Anthony Joshua sustained minor injuries on Monday in a fatal highway crash in Nigeria, regional officials said.
-Local media said two other people were killed in the accident.
+British heavyweight boxer Anthony Joshua sustained minor injuries on Monday in a fatal highway crash in Lagos, Nigeria, regional officials said.

+Matchroom Boxing said in a statement later Monday that two "close friends" and team members, Sina Ghami and Latif Ayodele, "have tragically passed away," and that Joshua remains hospitalized in stable condition.

+"Our deepest condolences and prayers are with the families and friends of all those affected - and we ask that their privacy is respected at this incredibly difficult time," Matchroom said.

 "The vehicle conveying Anthony Joshua, a Lexus SUV, was involved in the accident under circumstances that are currently being investigated.
 He was seated in the rear of the vehicle, sustained minor injuries and (is) receiving medical attention," Lagos police spokesperson Oluseyi Babaseyi said later in a statement.

-Images published by Nigerian outlet Punch Newspapers, which said two people were killed in the wreck, showed Joshua sitting in the back seat of a car with no shirt on, seemingly alert and without serious visible injuries, but with broken glass around him after the crash.
+Images published by Nigerian outlet Punch Newspapers showed Joshua sitting in the back seat of a car with no shirt on, seemingly alert and without serious visible injuries, but with broken glass around him after the crash.

 Joshua was born in Britain to Nigerian parents and often visits the African nation.